 Why do we use maps?
 How can we present the globe in two dimensions?
 What challenges do we face?

-Start with the first video and than move on to the second one.
-The latter is spoken fast and uses a wider, more scientific vocabulary.
+Start with one of the first two videos and then move on to the second one.
+The latter is spoken fast and uses a wide, scientific vocabulary.

 The only correct representation of the world is a globe.
 Every projection serves a specific purpose.
 It’s interesting to explore the different projections and their use and purpose throughout history.
 It appears that projections and perpectives change over time and place and are culturally bound.

 To get a good impression use the tool ‘The True Size‘.
 This tool makes it possible to drag a chosen country over the world and compare its (true) size with that of other countries.
 Visit the website https://thetruesize.com

 This topic can be addressed from many different angles: geography, politics. history, mathematics, ethics….

 The Curious App combines life-long learning with personalised learning.
 Thus aiming at adults.
 You get a daily learning workout with facts and information presented through texts, videos, pictures, stories etc. Before you start, your profile is created based on what interests you, on what you wish to learn and on how much time you wish to spend daily.